Ghadaala/book_journal/README.md

 # Developer Guide:Getting Started

-Follow these steps to set up the development environment and run the application.
+Follow these steps to set up the development environment and run the application:

-##1.
-PrerequisitesMake sure you have Python 3.x installed on your machine.
+## 1. PrerequisitesMake sure you have Python 3.x installed on your machine.

-##2.
-Setting up the Virtual Environment
+## 2. Setting up the Virtual Environment
    It is recommended to use a virtual environment to isolate the project's libraries.
  Create the virtual environment python -m venv venv